Bazel F. Lazear: Actions at Shelby's Raid

 On October 11, 1863, Lazear led a force of approximately 700 men from the 1st Missouri State Militia Cavalry, engaged in a skirmish with Shelby's Confederate raiders after they departed camp four miles from Boonville.

 The skirmish began outside of Boonville and persisted as both neared the Lamine River.
-Shelby's forces had crossed the river and staged 200 fighers to challenge Lazear's forces from crossing.
+Shelby's forces had crossed the river and staged 200 fighters to challenge Lazear's forces from crossing.
 Federal troops were able to charge and break through, despite a few casualties.
 According to Lazear's report regarding the incident, there was two federal troops killed, one mortally wounded and four others wounded.
 While Shelby was occupied fighting Lazear, Brown's forces crossed the La Mine River at Salt Spring.
 Brown now took over the lead in the chase, he would find Shelby's forces ready for battle at Jonesborough, six miles from Marshall and nine miles from Arrow Rock.

 Arrow Rock scouting mission

 At Arrow Rock, Missouri, on August 7, 1864, a scout detachment of 1st Missouri State Militia Cavalry, led by Lazear searched the areas of Miami and Marshall, then proceeded to go to Arrow Rock.
 They were twice engaged by two parties of Confederate guerrillas.
 The guerrillas fired a number of shots before scattering.
 Just before the arrival of the scouting party, the guerrillas had killed a negro.
 Additionally, the day before, the guerrillas had burned down the courthouse at Marshall, and shot nine negros in and near the town.
 20 confederate guerrillas set up camp on the farm belonging to Marshall Piper, on the night of August 7.
 When Federal troops arrived, Piper did not reveal the Confederates' location as he was a confederate sympathizer.
 Later, he was shot presumably under Lazear's command.